albertniyonsenga/alu-shell/basics/README.md

 - `-l`: used to display content in long format(showing permissions, owners, etc.)
 - `-a`: used to show all files including hidden ones
 - `-n`: used to display numerical user and group IDs instead of names.
-So to achieve that automation, i used `ls -lan` and here we go:tada:.
+So to achieve that automation, i used `ls -lan` and here we go :tada:.

 ## Welcome-6
 We created script a script to change directory to `/tmp` and create new file named `my_first_directory` in that directory.